ICOS-Carbon-Portal/pylib/docs/modules.md

 Two functions are available: one to find STILT stations and one to extract the STILT station as an object, which gives access to the data (time series and footprints).

 ### stiltstation.find(\*\*kwargs)
 This is the main function to find STILT stations.
 By default it returns a dictionary where each station id is the key to access meta data about the station.
 The order how you provide keywords is respected and you can influence the result.
-Keyword arguments are applied sequentially (the result from the first keyword is provides as input to the second and so on).
-With no keyword provided `station.find()`, a dictionary with ALL Stilt stations is returned.
+Keyword arguments are applied sequentially (the result from the first keyword is provided as input to the second and so on).
+With no keyword provided `stiltstation.find()` returns a dictionary with ALL Stilt stations.

 The following keywords are available: